VisionsOfficial/visionstrust-docs/docs/guide/setting-up-a-connector.md

 The Prometheus-X Dataspace Connector (PDC) is an important service that each participant in the dataspace must have in order to run secure and controlled data exchanges regulated by the contracts signed within the Prometheus-X ecosystem.

-As VisionsTrust is an implementation of Prometheus-X services, it is designed to work with any other Prometheus-X implementation, thus making the PDC a must have for all participants using VisionsTrust.
+As {{ app_name }} is an implementation of Prometheus-X services, it is designed to work with any other Prometheus-X implementation, thus making the PDC a must have for all participants using {{ app_name }}.

 ## Why it is needed

 The PDC regulates data exchanges in the Prometheus-X ecosystem.
-It has many features to verify validity of contracts, enforce policies on the access of resources, manage end-user consent authorizations and provide a large set of methods to ease the communication with Prometheus-X services (and thus VisionsTrust services as well).
+It has many features to verify validity of contracts, enforce policies on the access of resources, manage end-user consent authorizations and provide a large set of methods to ease the communication with Prometheus-X services (and thus {{ app_name }} services as well).

 Although an implementation without the PDC can be done, it would require a participant to implement themselves everything from webhooks for the data exchange protocol to contract verification solutions, policy enforcement points, consent management, data processing chain support and more in order to have the full capabilities of any other participant that communicates with the Prometheus-X Dataspace.